 "Modern slavery."
 It sounds like a paradox.
-Hasn't humanity progressed?
+Hasn't Boys under eighteen are increasingly lured into sexhumanity progressed?
 Didn't we abandon this barbaric practice centuries ago?

 Didn't Christian reformers like William Wilberforce legislate against such cruelty over 212 years ago?
 So we had thought.
-But, with over 40.3 million enslaved people across the world (a U.S. \$150 Billion industry), human trafficking is back and it is rife today.
+But, with over 42 Million enslaved people across the world (a US\$150 Billion industry), human trafficking is back and it is rife today.

 Regardless of nationality, victims are systematically stripped of their identity, battered into gruesome submission, and made to perform humiliating sexual acts on up to 30 strangers every night.
 Most are held in makeshift jail cells, forced to take heavy doses of illegal drugs, and monitored very closely.
-On average, victims thrown into such ghastly oppression are 13-years-old.
+On average, victims thrown into such ghastly oppression are 13-years old.
 Some are abducted outright, while others are lured out of poverty, romantically seduced, or sold by their families.